How College Students Can Navigate a Financial Jungle

 Organizations like ConsolidatedCredit.org are set up to help people facing this situation, but savvy college students can take small steps now that will have a huge impact on their financial future and reduce the risk of having to fish themselves out of credit card debt.

 Sometimes student loans are unavoidable, but they should really be your last option after you’ve explored all other avenues.
 First you should fill out a FAFSA form, even if you think you don’t qualify, you never know what you can get.
+Filling out this form lets you see if you are eligible for federal assistance, which comes in the form of grants, scholarships and loans.
+Your university will have an admissions representative who can answer any questions that you might have regarding student loans and will make this process much easier for you to digest.
 There is also a huge amount of scholarships with a multitude of different requirements.

 Textbook prices are a travesty.
 There I said it.
 The prices of college textbooks have gone up 812% since 1978.
 You may end up spending over 200 dollars for a book that you will use for one semester and then have to sell back for a fraction of the cost.
 I once spent 200 dollars on a book that wasn’t even bound.
 That’s right; I had to put the loose pages in a binder!
 The worst part is that you can’t just choose not to buy the books if you need them for class, so you have to explore other options: